 Make Your Own Halloween Cards

-Believe it or not Halloween is one of the most popular times of year for the greeting card industry.
+Believe it or not, Halloween is one of the most popular times of the year for the greeting card industry.

 If you’d like to send a little “boo” surprise to a loved one, consider making your own Halloween cards this year!
 Dollar stores tend to have low-cost arts and craft supplies.